-Its mystery lies only in the fact that we ascribe to it those features that we want to see.
+Its mystery lies only in the fact that we ascribe to it those features we want to see.

 The Last Supper Painting

-It seems that the master intended his work to disappear or cease to exist.
+The master intended his work to disappear or cease to exist.

 The work cannot be called a fresco since paints were applied to dry plaster.
 Leonardo chose a strange technique of painting.

-Surely, he realized that the destruction of the work would begin immediately after its completion.
+Indeed, he realized that the destruction of the work would begin immediately after its completion.